If Walls Could Talk

 SECRETS OF THE ACADEMICAL VILLAGE

-A s stewards of the Jeffersonian Grounds, we must care for a wide variety of 200-year-old buildings and landscapes.
+The longer we postpone maintenance, the more likely we are to see buildings and landmarks being closed or vacated for repair, and the more expensive those repairs will be.
 Our shared history compels us to invest now to preserve UVA’s rich legacy for future generations.
 Stories abound within the buildings and spaces of the Academical Village.
-The longer we postpone maintenance, the more likely we are to see buildings and landmarks being closed or vacated for repair, and the more expensive those repairs will be.
 Only through continued use of the historic district as residential, academic, and social space will we have our own stories to tell—for the next 200 years.